kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(b\) Slogans shall not be considered names for the purposes of this section, and their use is not restricted hereby.

-\(c\) Commuter air carriers are subject to the provisions of part 215 of this chapter with regard to the use and change of air carrier names.
+\(c\) Commuter air carriers are subject to the provisions of [[Volume 4/A Economic regulations/0215 Use and change of names of air carriers, foreign air carriers and commuter air carriers.md|part 215 of this chapter]] with regard to the use and change of air carrier names.

 \(d\) Neither the provisions of this section nor the grant of a permission hereunder shall preclude Department intervention or enforcement action should there be evidence of a significant potential for, or of actual, public confusion.

 ### §298.37   Prohibition of services not covered by insurance.

-An air taxi operator or commuter air carrier shall not operate in air transportation or provide or offer to provide air transportation unless there is in effect liability insurance which covers such transportation and which is evidenced by a current certificate of insurance on file with the Department as required by part 205 of this chapter.
+An air taxi operator or commuter air carrier shall not operate in air transportation or provide or offer to provide air transportation unless there is in effect liability insurance which covers such transportation and which is evidenced by a current certificate of insurance on file with the Department as required by [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]].

 ### §298.38   Financial security arrangements for operating Public Charters.

-When an air taxi operator or commuter air carrier performs a Public Charter under part 380 of this chapter, either:
+When an air taxi operator or commuter air carrier performs a Public Charter under [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]], either:

-\(a\) The air taxi operator or commuter air carrier shall meet the bonding or escrow requirements applicable to certificated air carriers as set forth in §212.8 of this chapter; or
+\(a\) The air taxi operator or commuter air carrier shall meet the bonding or escrow requirements applicable to certificated air carriers as set forth in [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md#§212.8   Protection of customers' payments.|§212.8]] of this chapter; or

 \(b\) The air taxi operator or commuter air carrier shall ensure that it does not receive any payments for the charter until after the charter has been completed.
-In this case, its contracts with the charter operator and the charter operator's depository bank, if any, shall state that the charter operator or bank, as applicable, shall retain control of and responsibility for all participant funds intended for payment for air transportation until after the charter has been completed, notwithstanding any provision of part 380 of this chapter.
+In this case, its contracts with the charter operator and the charter operator's depository bank, if any, shall state that the charter operator or bank, as applicable, shall retain control of and responsibility for all participant funds intended for payment for air transportation until after the charter has been completed, notwithstanding any provision of [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

 ## Subpart E—Commuter Air Carrier Authorizations